atanas-bitrise/Bitrise-iOS-Sample/README.md

 Working bitrise.yml included in the root of the project.

-bitrise.yml builds iOS .ipa and runs tests.
+bitrise.yml builds iOS .ipa and runs the tests.